GA-EX58 Extreme review

 So, here’s the dilemma I was in:

-While the board has an assumedly decent onboard sound card, mine happens to be a top of the range Creative SoundBlaster X-Fi Elite Pro which cost almost as much as the board, so that’s not getting mothballed.
+While the board has a reasonably decent onboard sound card, mine happens to be a top of the range Creative SoundBlaster X-Fi Elite Pro which cost almost as much as the board, so that’s not getting mothballed.

 However, equally essential is my Netgear WN311B wireless card.